leililatern/exocore/_journal/2022-08-instant-ramen.md

 - [ ] Miso paste

 This can all be tried with high quality noodles too.
 I will try it with cheapest noodles and good noodles !
 Not to worry, I will experiment until I find the best recipe :DDD
+I will later turn all this into a coherent recipe, after trying out what works best